 Q: One of our chickens is not laying in the nest box.
-Is this common and what should I do?
+Is this common, and what should I do?

 A: Don't worry.
 "Floor eggs" are relatively common, and nothing to be too concerned about.

-When young, new hens first begin laying it can sometimes take them a while to figure out where to lay.
+When young, new hens first begin laying, it can sometimes take them a while to figure out where to lay.
 The first time my favorite hen laid an egg, she was cranky and restless all day, and walked around complaining loudly and arguing with the other girls.
 She couldn't seem to get comfortable anywhere, and didn't understand what her instincts were telling her.
 Finally, she simply dropped her first egg into a mud puddle where she was standing.
 Kerplop!
 Boy, she was put out by that annoyance, poor dear!
 After a week or two of being very mad every time she had to lay, she finally figured out what her instincts were telling her and how to use the nest boxes.

-Last, sometimes a hen that has been laying contentedly in a nest box for a while will suddenly decide to lay her eggs elsewhere, sometimes in a "hidden nest" outside in the yard or run.
-This can sometimes make you think that your hen has stopped laying, but the truth is that she might just be laying elsewhere in a new, preferred spot.
+Sometimes a hen that has been laying contentedly in a nest box for a while will suddenly decide to lay her eggs elsewhere, for instance in a "hidden nest" outside in the yard or run.
+This can make you think that your hen has stopped laying, but the truth is that she might just be laying elsewhere in a new, preferred spot.
 You don't usually want them laying eggs outside in a spot that you may not be able to easily access or that can attract predators of eggs, like snakes.
 On the other hand, if where your hen is laying is a safe easy spot, it may be fine with you.

 Solution:You might try keeping your hens closed into the coop for a few days to get them used to laying inside again.
 One of our hens reliably laid her eggs in the barn in a one of the mangers for a while.
 We just picked them up there.
 When the winter came, she decided that the trudge to the manger just wasn't worth it, and began laying inside on her own again.